-Researchers have devised a number of ways for defining and measuring religiosity (for example, see Lenski's (1961) four dimensional scheme).
-However, for our purposes, attendance at religious services-the most straightforward and simplest indicator of religiosity-- is also the most suitable.
+Researchers have devised a number of ways for defining and measuring religiosity [for example, see Lenski's (1961) four-dimensional schema].
+However, for our purposes, attendance at religious services-the most straightforward and simplest indicator of religiosity-is also the most suitable.
 We have already argued that adherence to religious doctrine does not seem to be the critical aspect of religiosity for fertility behavior.
-Rather, participation in the traditional activities of the religious sub-society, as measured by service attendance, is probably the most suitable aspect of religiosity for our purposes.
+Rather, participation in the traditional activities of the religious subsociety, as measured by service attendance, is probably the most suitable aspect of religiosity for our purposes.
 This contention is supported, in part, by a study of fertility orientation among Catholics.
-Potvin and Burch (1968) investigated the effects of attendance along with other measures (i.e., theology, subjective religious experience) and concluded that differences in religious practice (i.e., mass attendance, confession, communion) reveal significant differences in family size preference and actual fertility.
+Potvin and Burch (1968) investigated the effects of attendance along with other measures (i.e., theology, subjective religious experience) and concluded that differences in religious practice [i.e., mass attendance, confession, communion] reveal significant differences in family-size preference and actual fertility.
 For the other religious factors either no differences or reduced differences appear.
-(1968, p.32-33).

-Westoff et al. (1961, p.194), on the other hand, raise a serious question about the use of attendance at services as a measure of religiosity.
-They write:
+Westoff et al. (1961), on the other hand, raise a serious question about the use of attendance at services as a measure of religiosity:

-. . . frequency of church attendance is relevant for Catholics, and measures, as a minimum, their adherence to the formal requirements of the Catholic church.
-For non-Catholics, however, church attendance may have quite a different meaning.
+Frequency of church attendance is relevant for Catholics, and measures, as a minimum, their adherence to the formal requirements of the Catholic church.
+For non-Catholics, however, church attendance may have quite a different meaning (p.
+194).

-Westoff et al. note the much lower rate of attendance for Protestants, and lower yet for Jews, and conclude not that Protestants and Jews are less religious than are Catholics but . . . "institutional requirements of the three religions are different."
-(1961 p.
+They note the much lower rate of attendance for Protestants, and lower yet for Jews, and conclude not that Protestants and Jews are less religious than are Catholics but the "institutional requirements of the three religions are different" (Westoff et al., 1961, p.
 194).

 We cannot agree.
-Regular attendance at service (or at least thrice daily formal worship plus prayers on rising, retiring, before and after meals and other occasions) is a requirement of traditional Judaism to the present day.
-Such prayer obligations are recognized as normative and binding even by America's "Modern" Orthodox and Conservative Jewry.
-Rather than viewing the very low rates of service attendance by Jews (reported below for our sample as well) as a reflection of changing institutional requirements, we interpret such findings as evidence of an overwhelming secularity or religious indifference of Jews.
+Regular attendance at service (or at least thrice daily formal worship plus prayers on rising, retiring, before and after meals, and other occasions) is a requirement of traditional Judaism to the present day.
+Such prayer obligations are recognized as normative and binding even by America's "modern" Orthodox and Conservative Jewry.
+Rather than viewing the very low rates of service attendance by Jews (reported for our sample as well) as a reflection of changing institutional requirements, we interpret such findings as evidence of an overwhelming secularity or religious indifference of Jews.

-To facilitate the analysis, the religious service attendance item was transformed from an ordinal to interval level variable by substituting estimated mean annual rates of service attendance for the verbal, categoric responses.(7) Although we treat service attendance as a linear variable in the analysis, we note that departure from the linearity assumption results in small, statistically significant (though not substantively interesting) increments in explained variance in the dependent variables.(8) In order to retain easily interpretable comparability across the religious groups, we decided to retain the linearity assumption fully aware that doing so tends to depress the explained variance by a small amount.
+To facilitate the analysis, the religious service attendance item was transformed from an ordinal to interval level variable by substituting estimated, mean annual rates of service attendance for the verbal, categoric responses.
+Although we treat service attendance as a linear variable in the analysis, we note that departure from the linearity assumption results in small, statistically significant (though not substantively interesting) increments in explained variance in the dependent variables.
+In order to retain easily interpretable comparability across the religious groups, we decided to retain the linearity assumption fully aware that doing so tends to depress the explained variance by a small amount.

-As we noted above, religiosity might be considered a proxy for a generalized notion of traditionalism.
-We therefore attempted to locate other measures of traditional social and political orientations which would have an impact on fertility desires and early outcomes.
+As we noted earlier, religiosity might be considered a proxy for a generalized notion of traditionalism.
+We, therefore, attempted to locate other measures of traditional social and political orientations that would have an impact on fertility desires and early outcomes.
 With one exception, the several indicators of traditional orientation we examined failed to predict the dependent variables.
 That exception is what we term traditional sex-role orientation.
-Respondents were asked to express their views (recorded on a five-point agree-disagree scale) with sixteen statements regarding the family and sex-roles.
-Since our principal concern was to devise the most potent control variable, we decided to maximize predictive validity by selecting from these items the cluster of
+Respondents were asked to express their views (recorded on a five-point agree-disagree scale) with sixteen statements regarding the family and sex roles.
+Since our principal concern was to devise the most potent control variable, we decided to maximize predictive validity by selecting from these items the cluster of items that would best predict 1964 fertility desires.
+Using stepwise regression, we located five items which, after summing, comprise the sex-role scale.